sharma-mohit/platform-core/flux-config/README.md

 # FluxCD Configuration (Monorepo)

-This directory (`flux-config/`) is the root of the GitLab monorepository used to manage all Kubernetes cluster configurations via FluxCD, following GitOps principles.
+This directory (`flux-config/`) is the root of the GitHub monorepository used to manage all Kubernetes cluster configurations via FluxCD, following GitOps principles.

 It contains the actual Kustomize bases and cluster-specific overlays that define the desired state of your Kubernetes environments.